webrecorder/public-web-archives/README.md

 - Wikipedia also maintains a [Listing of Web archiving initiatives](https://en.wikipedia.org/wiki/List_of_Web_archiving_initiatives)

-If there are other such lists, feel free to let us know or submit a pull-request to include them here.
+If there are other such lists, feel free to let us know or submit a pull request to include them here.

-## Who can contribute?
+### Who can contribute?
 What if I'd like to add/remove a web archive?

-Anyone!
-We encouraged contributions to make this a truly distributed project:
+Anyone can contribute!
+We definitely encourage contributions to this repo to make it a truly distributed project:

 - If you have a web archive not on the list, and you would like it to be included, feel free to make a PR adding the archive.